7 Hardest Math Problems In The World (Unsolved)

 1. The Collatz Conjecture

-While in September 2019, Terence Tao made some breakthroughs on this problem, however, it still remains unsolved.
+This 82-year-old math question continues to confuse mathematicians all over the world.
+In September 2019, Terence Tao made some breakthroughs on this problem, however, it remains unsolved.

 The Collatz Conjecture is about the function f(n), which takes into account even numbers and cuts them in half.
 At the same time, the odd numbers get tripled and added to 1.
 The Conjecture holds that this is true for all natural numbers.